Ametrine-cc/Tuner/README.md

 ./target/release/tuner
 ```

-Make sure Spotify is running and playing music.
+Make sure Spotify is running in the background or nothing will show on the window when it's opened.

 ---

 ## Acknowledgements